In the world today, it is quickly becoming more and more difficult to afford traditional housing.

 This alternative housing method is often called house hacking.
-House hacking is where you purchase a multi-family property (a duplex or a triplex), you live in one of the units, and then rent out the other unit(s).
+House hacking is where you purchase a multi-family property (a duplex or a triplex), live in one of the units, and then rent out the other unit(s).

 This is a great way to lower your own housing costs and potentially live for free if you rent out the other unit to cover the costs of the entire property.